WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-18-Automating-the-hardest-testing-problem-I-ever-had.markdown

 1. add them to a list of users for the site if they are new
 2. if they visit the personal site create one under the user ID if it is not created yet, otherwise direct to existing one

 This logic is in the UI layer.
-SharePoint Online was (is?) written using Microsoft ASP, and behind the HTML is an executable binary referred to as "ASP Code-behind."
+SharePoint Online was written using Microsoft ASP, and behind the HTML is an executable binary referred to as "ASP Code-behind."
 This executable creates the HTML and responds to front-end requests to either take some action on the service or to provide information the page can use to update its state.